Mobile Grooming Salon

 How far in advance do I need to schedule an appointment?

 My clients are on schedules varying mostly from 2-8 weeks so I am always booked in advance.
 If I am currently accepting new customers, I can usually fit them in within a couple of weeks but it could be longer depending on my personal schedule and the time of year.
 On occasion, I might be able to squeeze you in immediately if I have some extra time in your neighborhood or had a cancellation.

 Most small dogs are done in an hour or less, while medium to large or longer/thicker haired dogs may take 1.5 to 2 hours.

 Do you have evening and weekend appointments?

 I currently schedule appointments weekdays during the day.
-I leave weekends open and may use them for makeups if I need to reschedule due to weather conditions or sickness.
-I sometimes book late afternoon appointments and work into the evening, and can make exceptions for a first time customer who works during the day and can not be home until later for our first appointment.
-If we do this for the first appointment, we need to be able to work out a way for me to get into the house during the day for our future appointments.
+I leave weekends open and may use them for makeups if I need to reschedule due to weather conditions or illness.
+I often book late afternoon appointments and work into the evening, and can make exceptions for a first time customer who works during the day and can not be home until later for our first appointment.
+If we do this for the first appointment, we may need to be able to work out a way for me to get into the house during the day for our future appointments.

 Do I need to be home while you groom my dog?

 This is one of the perks of using a mobile groomer!
 Many of my customers work and have busy schedules.
 I just need a way to get into the house whether it be a hidden key, code for garage door, etc. I do require that the customer be present for the first appointment so I can be introduced to the dog and we can discuss the haircut or other concerns.